grycap/im/doc/source/dashboard.rst

 The final tab will be the "Cloud Provider Selection" (:ref:`Fig. 8 <figure_dash_site>`).
-In this tab the user has to select: first, one of the Cloud providers that has been previously added (and not disabled) in the "Cloud Crecentials" page, then it has to select the base image used to deploy the VMs.
+In this tab the user has to select: first, one of the Cloud providers that has been previously added (and not disabled) in the "Cloud Credentials" page, then it has to select the base image used to deploy the VMs.
 In case of EGI Cloud Compute sites the user has two options, he can select an image from the list of images provided by the `EGI AppDB information system <https://appdb.egi.eu/>`_ or from the list provided directly by the Cloud site.
 Other providers will only show a dropdown list with the available images to use.
 Only in the case of AWS Cloud provider